 Last Updated on by Noni May

 Introverts belong in PR.
 I know it sounds odd.
 It sounds like a paradox.
 If you are an introvert, you might laugh right now.
 You might think I’m crazy.
 But I’m not.
 For about 50% I’m an introvert myself, and PR is my favorite way to promote my business.
+In fact, I have written a big guide here with all the information to do PR & free publicity yourself.
 As a PR professional, you don’t need to be outgoing.
 You need to be good at communicating.
 And it’s a general misconception that all introverts, are poor communicators.
 You know why?